Part 4 — The Copper Cloth

 Fi’s face dropped.

-“Told ya it was good,” he snickered, and then Fi actually did kick him.
+“Told ya,” he snickered, and then Fi actually did kick him.

 “Ah!” he rasped, and she high-tailed it back to the front of the pack.

-“That’s good, friend.
-Less suspicious,” Greg yell-whispered as I ran after Fi and Luther limped behind us.
+“That’s good.
+Less suspicious,” Greg whisper-yelled as I ran after Fi and Luther limped behind us.

 And that’s when it occurred to me that I might actually be in a heist story.
 Like a really quirky one.
-And I wasn’t really loving my odds, but I had to admit, it did sound kind of fun.
+And I wasn’t loving my odds, but I had to admit, it did sound like fun.

-I genuinely thought that all the way up to the moment when we tried it.
-And then I realized just how wrong I was.
+And I genuinely thought that all the way up to the moment when we tried it.
+When I realized just how wrong I was.